ahmadrezafarvardin/ML-project/README.md

-Absolutely!
-Here’s a **README.md** template for your character localization project, tailored to your workflow and competition requirements:

----

 # Character Localization

 This project implements a deep learning pipeline for **character localization** in handwritten math images.
 The goal is to detect and localize all character bounding boxes in each image, as required for the competition.